rrostt/transcode-cast/README.md

 Requires ffmpeg and ffprobe

+Can either be used to start standalone media files from rar archives, or run as a web server from which videos can be started from a web site.

-Start using 'node index.js /path/to/media'.
+Start web server using 'node server.js /path/to/media'.

+Cast a video using 'node startTranscoder.js /path/to/rar'.

 It will transcode media directly from rar archives to nearest Chromecast.